Skip to main content

 Internal model online end-of-term financial reporting#

-This workshop is for schools and kura who are receiving their funding automatically.
-It outlines the online end-of-term financial reporting process.
+This workshop is for schools or kura who are receiving their funding automatically.
+It outlines the online end of term financial reporting process.

-It also runs through a time-saving Excel Cashbook tool that provides a workbook to input your expenditure throughout the term and auto-populate this expenditure onto an end-of-term reporting workbook.
+It also runs through an Excel Cashbook tool that provides a workbook to input your expenditure throughout the term and auto populates this expenditure onto an end-of-term reporting workbook, saving time.

 Meal providers within the Healthy School Lunches programme need to continue paying staff at least the living wage.